Inner Work

 -

-Both formats are held with the same depth and care — different in texture, yet grounded in the same approach.
+Both formats are held with the same depth, care, and therapeutic intention — different in texture, yet grounded in the same approach.